What is the Northern Ireland Youth Assembly?

 - - take an active role in meetings both face to face and online; and

-- - enhance your CV and improve your employability.
+- - enhance their CVs and improve your employability.

 Youth Assembly members will be required to commit to two years of membership between June 2021 and June 2023.
 They will attend: